The 48-year search for the “God particle”

 What else we’re reading

-- Data scientist Cristian Leo gives us an introductory course to the math behind AI chatbots.
+- Data scientist gives us an introductory course to the math behind AI chatbots.
 Every “neuron” in an AI neural network is essentially a weighted sum of incoming data, multiplied by a bias factor.
 During training, biases and weights change continuously so the network gets better at its job.

 From the archive: the secret history of umbrellas

 A few facts about umbrellas you may not have known: They were first used in Ancient Egypt to protect nobility from the sun.
 And, in the 18th century, people wore umbrellas attached to lighting rods as hats — to stay safe in a storm.
-Here’s Tom Mitchell with more umbrella facts you never knew you never knew.
+Here’s with more umbrella facts you never knew you never knew.
 It’s April, after all, the rainiest month on the East Coast.

 😴 Your daily dose of practical wisdom (about sleep)